 Do you cancel a lot of your cards or just keep them going forever?

-I cancel some of my cards, mostly to avoid hefty annual fees for cards I am not actively using or deriving some sort benefit from.
+I cancel some of my cards, mostly to avoid hefty annual fees for cards I am not actively using or deriving some sort of benefit from.
 However, instead of closing the account completely, I usually try to ask the bank to either waive the annual fee or downgrade to a no-fee card so that the line of credit remains open and keeps my credit score healthy.

 What makes for a good credit card offer?

 The whole point of points is to find value, so if you find a credit card that will offer something of value to you, that makes it a good offer.
-The $450 annual fee on the Amex Platinum card seems onerous to some, but others love the $200 airline rebate you get from it, lounge access and a host of other perks including earning Membership Rewards points, whereas those looking for a lower annual fee might prefer the Amex Premier Rewards Gold card, with just a $175 annual fee where you get 3 points per dollar spent on airfare and 2 points per dollar spent on gas and groceries, but not those higher-level perks.
+The $450 annual fee on the Amex Platinum card seems onerous to some, but others love the $200 airline rebate you get from it, lounge access, and a host of other perks, including earning Membership Rewards points, whereas those looking for a lower annual fee might prefer the Amex Premier Rewards Gold card, with just a $175 annual fee, where you get three points per dollar spent on airfare and two points per dollar spent on gas and groceries, but not those higher-level perks.
 Still others might prefer the flexibility to use their points at a fixed value, like with Capital One, to buy the airfare they want, when they want, and don’t care about flying in a premium cabin, while those who do want to fly business internationally or stay in a fancy hotel suite might want to rack up points in their airline and/or hotel program of choice by getting a co-branded card.
 It really depends on what you want to do with those points, and once you have a strategy in mind, go after the cards that will get you there fastest.

 With so many offers out there from so many different companies, what would be your top three tips for maximizing those offers for free hotels or flights?

-1. Strategize – Don’t just sign up for every card with an okay offer.
+1. Strategize — Don’t just sign up for every card with an OK offer.
 If you have a particular trip or goal in mind, concentrate your efforts on the cards that will get you the most miles for the airline that’s going to get you where you need to go, and the hotel where you want to stay.